What Is a Cashier’s Check?

 Cashier’s checks can be a secure and convenient way to transfer large sums of money between two parties.
 Many businesses prefer cashier’s checks over personal checks and certified checks because the funds are guaranteed by the bank up to the time the receiving party cashes the check.
 However, the use of cashier’s checks for transferring large sums of money has made them a target for fraudsters, so it’s a good idea to take care when receiving cashier’s checks.

-Justin Grensing
+Headshot of Justin Grensing

 Justin Grensing is a freelance writer, MBA, and attorney who covers topics ranging from finance, marketing, human resources, and legal/compliance to general business.